prisma/language-tools/packages/vscode/CONTRIBUTING.md

 When running the End-to-End tests in Github Actions, the script `scripts/e2e.sh` is run. by default, the published LSP is used.
 Adding the parameter `useLocalLSP` will run the tests using the local LSP.

+End-to-End tests are also run after publish in the [vscode-e2e-tests](https://github.com/prisma/vscode-e2e-tests) repo.

 ## Publishing

 The extension is automatically published using a [Azure Devops Personal Access Token](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token) via Github actions (see `.github/workflows/publish.yml`).